drivardxrm/Dataverse-CustomApis/README.md

 This project contains a set of generic Dataverse Custom APIs that can be installed and consumed on any Dataverse environment.

 The goal of the project is to enhance the capability of PowerPlatform developers and makers by providing robust and easy to use API that can be consumed agnostically by any calling mechanism.
 (Ex.
 Power Automate, PCF, Model-Driven Form javascript, ...)

+Please submit any ideas for further addition to the collection [here](https://github.com/drivardxrm/Dataverse-CustomApis/issues).

 ## Disclaimer
 > Custom Api functionality is still considered as a Preview feature.
 While unlikely, some breaking changes might occur.